One of the easiest ways to monetize your blog is to use affiliate links.

 What exactly is ShareASale?

-ShareASale is, in my opinion, the second most essential affiliate network for bloggers in general.
-If you’re in the health or green niche, this is a wonderful network to join if you’re in the health or green niche.
-Anyone who blogs about lifestyle, beauty, or fashion will find plenty of chances.
+ShareASale is, in my opinion, the second most essential affiliate network for bloggers.
+If you’re in the health or green niche this is a beautiful network to join.
+Anyone who blogs about lifestyle, beauty, or fashion has plenty of chances.

 Who Is Using ShareASale?